-Firms and the platform are dedicated to maximizing their profits by choosing optimal strategies.
-Based on the backward induction, we can obtain the equilibrium governance intensity, manipulation effort and equilibrium prices.
+Both firms and the platform are dedicated to maximizing their profits by choosing optimal strategies.
+Based on the backward induction, we can obtain the equilibrium governance intensity, manipulation effort, and equilibrium prices as follows.

 Lemma 6

-When firm B manipulates online reviews alone with platform governance, the equilibrium prices, manipulation effort, governance intensity and profits are as follows with the condition of :
+When firm B manipulates online reviews alone with platform governance, the equilibrium prices, manipulation effort, governance intensity, and profits are respectively presented as follows, with the condition of :